Country: Indonesia

 - NORTH KOMODO

-- North Komodo is warmer and clearer than the South, and delivers what can be considered typical Indo-Pacific reef diving.
+- North Komodo is warmer and clearer than the South and delivers what can be considered typical Indo-Pacific reef diving.
 The north has its share of big-fish sites and macro sites.
 Castle Rock is a favorite submerged pinnacle, full of trevally, mackerel, wide-angle and macro subjects.
 Even bottlenose dolphins have been known to visit the site.

-- Another submerged pinnacle, called Hard-To-Find reef, has many massive school of fish, reef sharks, and turtles.
+- Another submerged pinnacle, called Hard-To-Find reef, has many massive schools of fish, reef sharks, and turtles.
 On these kinds of sites, you often don't need to swim far, but simply park yourself and watch the show.

-Travel Information
+komodo Travel Information

-How to Get There
+How to Get THERE

 How to Dive Komodo